-Positoronium, neutral pion, charmonium P-states, and Higgs scalar decay to two photons.
-They are identified with reconstructed photon's energies and momenta.
-Detection of photons are made with photo-electric or Compton effects in low energy regions and with the $e^{-} e^{+}$ pair productions in high energies.
-The bound electrons of atoms in insulator have the size of $10^{-10}$\,[m] so $\sigma_{\gamma}$ for the former processes are of this size.
-The $e^{-} e^{+}$ pair is produced by an electric field around a heavy nucleus, which is short-range of nuclear size.
-Hence the wave packet size for the latter process is approximately the nuclear size in the high energy.
-Hence, the wave packets sizes of the gamma vary in wide range.
-They have short mean life times and pseudo-Doppler effects may appear in
+Positronium, neutral pions, charmonium P-states, and Higgs scalars decay to two photons.
+They are identified by the reconstructed photon's energies and momenta.
+Detection of photons is done with photo-electric or Compton effects in low-energy regions and with $e^+e^-$ pair production at high energies.
+The bound electrons of atoms in the insulator have a size of $10^{-10}$ m so $\sigma_\gamma$ for the former processes are of this size.
+The $e^+e^-$ pair is produced by an electric field around a heavy nucleus, which is of nuclear size.
+Hence the wave packet size for the latter process is approximately the nuclear size in high-energy regions.
+Hence, the wave packet sizes of $\gamma$ vary over a wide range.
+They have short mean life-times and pseudo-Doppler effects may appear in